mmrahneshin/mmrahneshin.github.io/content/project/Age Prediction with Transfer Learning/index.md

 reading_time: false
 ---

 Developed an age prediction model using transfer learning with VGG16 and PyTorch.
-The project focused on fine-tuning layers, applying dropout for regularization, and preprocessing facial images to improve accuracy.
+The project was about fine-tuning layers, regularization through dropout, and preprocessing face images to enhance precision.

 You can view the project on GitHub: <mark>[Age Detection Using Transfer Learning](https://github.com/mmrahneshin/Age-Detection-Using-Transfer-Learning)</mark>.